 You could add all sorts of things to your bag.
 Beads, glitter and little gems would all make great additions for an added sensory element.

 The next step is quite important.
 You really need to try and get as much of the air out of the bag as possible.
 I rested the weight of the mix in the bottom of the bag, and slowly lowered the front and back sides of the bag against each other on the bench before sealing the back 3/4 the way.
-Then push out as much air as possible before finally sealing it.
+Then push out as much air as possible before finally sealing it all the way.

 How to play with your Squishy Discovery Bag